LazyShpee/oracle-of-treasons/README.md

 [Shpee's Twitter](https://github.com/LazyShpee)

-## Thanks

-[@Linguardium](https://github.com/Linguardium)  for his unwavering answering to our questions on the Fabric Discord and his villager model on which we based the Oracle.

-## Can I contribute/steal some part
+## Can I contribute/steal some part ?

 We're under MIT License, so yeah, open source baby.
 We would prefer you talking to us before doing any kind of pull request, we're available on the Official Fabric Discord (Bidoof#0399 & LazyShpee#0042)